thoughtspot/rest-api-sdk/PYTHON_GENERIC_LIB/doc/controllers/user.md

 # Remove Groups From User

 To programmatically remove groups from an existing ThoughtSpot user, use this API endpoint.
 The API removes only the user association.
-It does not delete the user or group from the Thoughtspot system.
-At least one of user id or username is mandatory.
+It does not delete the user or group from the Thoughtspot system At least one of User Id or username is mandatory.
 When both are given, then user id will be considered.

 ```python
 def remove_groups_from_user(self,